Justin Turner Player Props: Red Sox vs. Cubs

 Justin Turner At The Plate

-- Turner leads Boston with a slugging percentage of .462, fueled by 32 extra-base hits.
+- Turner leads Boston in slugging percentage (.469) thanks to 33 extra-base hits.

-- Among the qualified hitters in MLB action, his batting average ranks 16th, his on-base percentage ranks 26th, and he is 49th in the league in slugging.
+- Among qualifying hitters, he ranks 18th in batting average, while his on-base percentage ranks 27th and he is 47th in slugging.

-- Turner is batting .444 during his last outings and is on a nine-game hitting streak.

-- In 70.1% of his 87 games this season, Turner has picked up at least one hit.
-He's also had 31 multi-hit games.
+- Turner will look to extend his 10-game hitting streak.
+He's batting .389 with one homer in his last outings.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.